ConsciousCode/espresso/README.md

 `for(var i in 10) fn(i)` similar to `for(int i = 0; i < 10; ++i) fn(i)`

-### Try else
+### Try-else
 `"try" body "then" then "else" else`

 Execute `body`.
 If it completes without failure, execute `then`.
 Otherwise, execute `else`.
-This is based on an opinionated language design that exceptions are exceptional, so the caught error isn't immediately exposed; it can be recovered using `fail.error`.
+If `else` isn't provided, return the error from the function as an error.
 The whole expression as an rvalue is the result of the last block which executed.
 The syntax was optimized for idiomatic usage, eg:

 `try mayFail() else fallback()` that is, evaluate `mayFail()`.
 If it's successful, use its value, otherwise use the result of `fallback()`.

+Note that exceptions do not represent alternate control flow - `try` and `fail` are syntax sugar for returning a special value.

-### Switch case
+### which-case
 ```ebnf
 op = {"is" "not"} | {"not" "in"} | cmp
 "switch" expr "{" {